 Markdown is a lightweight, human-readable markup language used for formatting text.
-It’s a simple way to add things like bold, italics, lists, links, lines, and—if you want to be really expressive—emoji to the text you post in your Activity feed.
+It’s a simple way to add things like bold, italics, lists, links, lines, and—if you want to be really expressive—emoji to the text you post in your Activity feeds or task descriptions.

 Markdown is available in the following areas: